Nepal

 Art and Culture

-Straddling the trans-Himalayan trade routes, Nepal has been exposed to varied cultural influences throughout history.
+Straddling the trans-Himalayan trade routes, Nepal has been exposed to varied cultural influences throughout the history.
 The Kingdom’s diverse heritage is mainly religious in character.
 In the Kathmandu Valley, which is a center of cultural excellence, the traditional art, architecture, music, dance and festivals are all expressions of religious devotion.
 Art consists of scroll paintings, murals, carvings and statues depicting sacred themes.
-Folk music and dances are linked to the agricultural cycle.

 Climate